 - read sensitive data about cryptocurrency accounts from cold browsers and desktop wallets

 - access FTP clients such as FileZilla and Total Commander

 - collect information from two-factor authentication and password manager programs

 - spy on detailed system information (CPU, GPU, hard discs, RAM, monitors including graphics resolutions, MAC number, Windows version, Windows user, name of the PC, PC configuration, Windows license)

 - load libraries, processes and DLLs into the memory

 Cybercriminals can then retrieve the stolen data using command & control servers.
 We expect Erbium to spread through the gaming community and open up additional channels.

 Shady sales channels

 Cybercriminals offer Erbium on the Darknet but also in underground forums.
-Hackers who set up a subscription for the malware can not only use it to siphon off confidential data but also benefit from comprehensive support from the developers – who have already announced further development of the Erbium code.
+Hackers who set up a subscription for the malware can use it to siphon off confidential data and benefit from comprehensive support from the developers – who have already announced further development of the Erbium code.